Ghost Worlds

 carbon pencil and graphite pencil on cartridge paper

 Shortly after Cumbrian born artist Sheila Fell's death in 1979, aged just forty-eight, she was quoted in an article written by Hunter Davies: "I ... intend to live till 104.
 I've promised myself I will.
 It's what keeps me going.
 I worry if I'll ever have time to do all the paintings in my head."
+The pencil rubbing is of an historic leaded window.

 Lowry in the Mirror